 Yahoo – congrats on your new LLC!
 You are now a separate legal entity from your business and are able to have the legal protection that the LLC offers.
-And we can also now look at some higher levels of tax strategy that are open to you under this new structure.
-And those are great benefits of the LLC – and to be able to receive those benefits, you have to operate your LLC properly – otherwise, there’s no point in even having the LLC.
+And we can also now look at some higher levels of tax strategy that are open to you under this new structure by electing S-Corp Status.

 Here’s what you need to know to operate it properly: